timthedev07/my-website/posts/math/is-this-cheating.md

 The computes the probability by randomly generating a huge number of points within the triangle, and for each of the points, a test is run to check if one of the triangles is greater than both of the other ones.

-For reliability, this experiment/process is repeated a few number of times and thus an average probability is presented as the result.
+For reliability, this experiment/process is repeated a few times and thus an average probability is presented as the result.

 ## Implementation Details